Australia

 Low-value goods

 Goods with a customs value of A$1,000 (approx. €615) or less (referred to as low-value goods) supplied from overseas to Australian customers may include GST that will apply at the point of sale.
 However, not all sales will include GST.
 If a company sells less than A$75,000 of low-value goods to consumers in Australia (or other supplies subject to GST) per year, it will not be required to charge GST.
 However, if the company sells A$75,000 or more of low-value goods to customers in Australia (or other supplies subject to GST) per year, such as through a website or call center, then it is necessary to register for and pay GST on those sales.
+GST on goods with a value of more than A$1,000 continues to be collected as part of normal border clearance processes in Australia.

 Online Marketplaces

-Online marketplace traders and redelivery service suppliers are treated as suppliers and face the same requirements to register for, collect and pay GST.
-For example, Amazon requires to calculate, collect and pay 10% GST on low-value goods sold on amazon.com.au by retailers that are shipped from outside Australia to customers in Australia.
-But if the company sells via Amazon FBA – it takes the responsibility for its GST obligations when selling to consumers in Australia using the FBA service.
+Online marketplace traders and redelivery service suppliers are treated as suppliers and face the same requirements to register for, collect, and pay GST.
+For example, Amazon requires to calculate, collect, and pay 10% GST on low-value goods sold on amazon.com.au by retailers that are shipped from outside Australia to customers in Australia.
+But if the company sells via Amazon FBA – it takes responsibility for its GST obligations when selling to consumers in Australia using the FBA service.
 And if its turnover is more than A$75,000 AU per annum, then it is necessary to register an account for GST on sales of chargeable products.

 Tax representative